BiswadeepMazumder/Web-Development-BootCamp/README.md

   5. using google developer tools to debug at page level
   6. class and id selectors
   7. hover and changing css properties along with hover.
+  8. fav-icon.cc: to create icons of your own
 Outcome:
   1. Apllying the same in the portfolio website.